-- Applied Behavior Analysis

 - Autism Spectrum Disorders

 - Elementary Education

-- English as a Second Language (ESL)\
+- English as a Second Language (ESL)

 - Environment-Based Learning

 - Gifted Education

-- Higher Education

 - Leadership

-- Reading Education\\
+- Reading Education

 - Special Education

-\Must complete the equivalent of a spoken modern foreign language through the intermediate level prior to applying for the ESL endorsement. \\Candidates pursuing this program must hold a bachelor's degree as well as a teaching license before starting the program, and must have successfully completed at least three years of full-time teaching before program completion.
+Must complete the equivalent of a spoken modern foreign language through the intermediate level prior to applying for the ESL endorsement.

+Candidates pursuing this program must hold a bachelor's degree as well as a teaching license before starting the program, and must have successfully completed at least three years of full-time teaching before program completion/graduation.

+The Master of Science (MS) program flexibly addresses the needs of educators and other professionals seeking careers in applied fields of education and/or clinical practice,

+specifically Higher Education or Applied Behavior Analysis.

+The MS offers the following concentration options:

+- Applied Behavior Analysis

+- Higher Education

 Additionally, Mary Baldwin University offers a Comprehensive Certificate in Autism Spectrum Disorders and a Certificate in Environment-Based Learning.
 We also offer the approved course sequence for students pursuing board certification in ABA.

 Graduate education programs are nonresidential and are available on MBU's Staunton campus and at our regional locations in Charlottesville, Richmond, and Roanoke.
-Courses for both the MAT and MEd programs are offered throughout the calendar year, including a full complement of courses during the summer.
-Note that the MEd focus on Environment-Based Education has a summer component offered on the historic Staunton Campus.
+Courses for the MAT, MEd and MS programs are offered throughout the calendar year, including a full complement of courses during the summer.
+Note that the MEd focus on Environment-Based Education has a summer component offered on the historic Staunton Campus; the MS in Higher Education is an online-only program; the MS in Applied Behavior Analysis is available fully online with some courses also available on the Staunton Campus.

-ADMISSION
+Admission

 All students who matriculate at Mary Baldwin University agree to abide by the rules, regulations, and standards set by the college.
-The college will offer the MAT or MEd to those who meet the established standards.
-Students who seek the MAT or MEd must be conditionally or fully admitted to the graduate program.
-They are eligible for financial aid services.
+The college will offer the MAT, MEd or MS to those who meet the established standards.
+Students who seek the MAT, MEd or MS must be conditionally or fully admitted to the graduate program to be eligible for financial aid services.
 The Declarations section of this catalog states Mary Baldwin's policies on nondiscrimination, student privacy rights, and other important provisions.

 Admission Requirements for the MAT

 Applicants to the MAT program must submit the following to the College of Education at Mary Baldwin University.
 The College of Education, in compliance with our accrediting agency the Council for the Accreditation of Educator Preparation (CAEP), has adopted a Levels of Program Progression to meet new requirements.
 Students are admitted and progress through varying levels of program progression.
 This process is outlined below.

-LEVEL ONE:
+Level One:

 A Level One student is any student who has begun to take Education courses in the MAT program who has not been conditionally or fully admitted to Mary Baldwin University's College of Education.
-LEVEL TWO:
+Level Two: